ilent2/otslm/docs/Advanced-Beams.rst

 Bessel beam, we need a ring with a finite power and infinitely small thickness.
-This is difficult to achieve, so instead it is better to create a ring with a finite thickness, for this we can use the ``otslm.simple.aperture`` function to create a ring.
+This is difficult to achieve, so instead it is better to create a ring with a finite thickness, for this we can use the :func:`+otslm.+simple.aperture` function to create a ring.
 We can replace the regions outside the aperture with a checkerboard pattern to scatter the light to high angles.